Participants joined the hackathon that took place virtually at the University of Oxford.

 Over the past 12 months, we have heard feedback from both students and law firms and the need is clear.
 On the one hand, we’ve heard how law firms and professional service providers have an increasing need for employees trained in using no-code to create legal and regulatory digital solutions.
 On the other hand, we have been blown away by the demand and interest from universities, students and legal tech societies for training and wanting “hands-on” experience using BRYTER no-code automation platform.
 Hackathons are a fun and engaging way to test problem-solving skills and provide BRYTER Academy students with a platform to showcase their solutions.

 “Fast, easy and cost-effective distribution of knowledge will be a core skill of future professionals.
 BRYTER Academy equips students with the tools they need to bring this understanding to their future employers and professional lives”, comments Joanna Sidhu, our Director of Marketing.
 The hackathon puts their learnings and creativity to use.
 The set time limit provides a structured way for participants to distil their ideas down to actionable solutions.

 For the first BRYTER Academy Hackathon, we chose one of the hottest boardroom topics – ESG (Environmental, Social and Governance).

-Following a presentation from Josephine Haschke, Head of Business Consulting at BRYTER and Ben Hemington, ESG Manager at IG, which outlined the key ESG pain points, the participants got the challenge of solving them using BRYTER.
+Following a presentation from Josephine Haschke, Head of Business Consulting at BRYTER and Ben Hemington, ESG Manager at IG, which outlined the key ESG pain points, the participants got the challenge of solving them using BRYTER service automation platform.
 Any pain point and any solution – the only limit was their creativity and the time!